What do I need to do before buying a property at auction?

 Arrange viewings through the auctioneer

-A survey will help you find out more about the overall condition of the property and any urgent defects.
-We partner with an expert survey firm, The Moving Portal, who can advise on the different types of home survey available.
+A survey will help you find out more about the overall condition of the property, as well as any urgent or hidden structural defects, and more.
+We've partnered with an expert survey firm, The Moving Portal, who can advise on the different types of home surveys available.

-Not a cash buyer?
-Get your mortgage sorted before the day of the auction.
+It's also important to remember that if you're not a cash buyer, you need to get your mortgage sorted before the day of the auction.
 Make sure you have your mortgage pre-approved and deposit money readily available.
-You should also consider creating a clear plan for completing the purchase within the tight auction timelines – using specialist auction finance if needed.
+You should also consider creating a clear plan for completing the purchase within the tight auction timelines using specialist auction finance if needed.

 Know how bidding disputes work

-The auctioneer’s word is final when it comes to any bidding disputes.
-Once the reserve price set by the seller has been met, the highest bid will usually secure the property.
+When it comes to any bidding disputes, the auctioneer's word is final.
+Once the reserve price that is set by the seller has been met, the highest bid will usually secure the property.
 Auctioneers may re-offer a property at their discretion, while they also have the right to regulate the bidding and refuse a bid.

 Attend an auction beforehand to gain confidence